 Statistical analyses

 Continuous variables were described using means and standard deviations (SD); categorical variables were characterized using proportions.
 We assessed the association between medication exposure and PC-specific death, ADT use, and PCa diagnosis.
 Multivariable Cox proportional hazard regression models with time-dependent exposure were used.
-The exposure to each medication was modeled as a time-dependent status indicator (ever vs. never exposure at each time point during the follow-up, and the effect of the cumulative exposure to each medication per six-months of use) on all outcomes of interest.
+The exposure to each medication was specified as a time-dependent variable (ever vs. never exposure at each time point during the follow-up, and the effect of the cumulative exposure to each medication per six-months of use) which was then associated with all outcomes of interest.
 All models were also adjusted for a priori selected covariates, treated as time-independent variables and using the values at study onset.
 These included the person’s age group, and the following continuous variables with log-linear effects: rurality index (0-100), index year (1994-2016) and the ADG comorbidity score.
 For PCa-specific death, we also included in the model all reported PCa-specific treatments (radical prostatectomy, primary radiotherapy, ADT).
-All assumptions underlying the models were assessed and were not found to consist of any violations.
+All assumptions underlying the models were assessed and no evidence of violations were found.
 All statistical tests were two-tailed, and a p-value of <0.05 was considered significant.
 All statistical analyses were performed using R software version 3.3.1.

 Sensitivity analyses